Technologicat/unpythonic/README.md

 Why no `let*`?
 In Python, name lookup always occurs at runtime.
 Python gives us no compile-time guarantees that no binding refers to a later one - in [Racket](http://racket-lang.org/), this guarantee is the main difference between `let*` and `letrec`.

 Even Racket's `letrec` processes the bindings sequentially, left-to-right, but *the scoping of the names is mutually recursive*.
 Hence a binding may contain a lambda that, when eventually called, uses a binding defined further down in the `letrec` form.
-We similarly allow this.

 In contrast, in a `let*` form, attempting such a definition is *a compile-time error*, because at any point in the sequence of bindings, only names found earlier in the sequence have been bound.
 See [TRG on `let`](https://docs.racket-lang.org/guide/let.html).

 Our `letrec` behaves like `let*` in that if `valexpr` is not a function, it may only refer to bindings above it.
 But this is only enforced at run time, and we allow mutually recursive function definitions, hence `letrec`.

+Note that our `let` constructs are not properly lexically scoped; in case of nested ``let`` expressions, one must be explicit about which environment the names come from.

 Inspiration: [[1]](https://nvbn.github.io/2014/09/25/let-statement-in-python/) [[2]](https://stackoverflow.com/questions/12219465/is-there-a-python-equivalent-of-the-haskell-let) [[3]](http://sigusr2.net/more-about-let-in-python.html).